hussner/namingconvention/nc_main.md

 ### 3.3 Examples
-In the following example tables can be found the most common resources and will guide you how to proceed with naming selection.
-Consult full list of abbreviations that can be used for `#3` Resource type at the end of each chapter.
+In the following example, tables can be found with the most common resources and will guide you on how to proceed with naming selection.
+Consult full list of abbreviations that can be used for the `#3` Resource type at the end of each chapter.

 #### 3.3.1 AI + machine learning
 | __Order__ | __Meaning__ | __Required__ | __Format__ | __Example__ |